obiwanjacobi/Adventure-Builder/Jacobi.AdventureBuilder.Twine/readme.md

 ### Non-Player Characters (NPC)

-- [ ] Linked Commands.
+- [ ] Action Commands.
 The commands (being in) the precense of the NPC adds to the palette.
 - [ ] Health.
 The strength of the NPC.
 Healty / wounded / dying / dead.
 - [ ] Navigations/movement.
 Some NPCs walk around quite a bit.
 Others are stationary.